DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Extensions**

 1a.
-The current position is already at the latest.
+The current position is already at the latest (the draft/origin command box).
   * 1a1.
+TAConnect does nothing, the command box remains unchanged.

+    Use case ends.

+1b.
+No command history exists.
+  * 1b1.
 TAConnect does nothing, the command box remains unchanged.

     Use case ends.

 **Use case: UC9 – Reuse a recalled command**